-When the water starts to boil, turn down the heat to low, cover and simmer for 15 – 20 minutes.
+When the water starts to boil, turn down the heat to low, cover, and simmer for 15 – 20 minutes.

 Stir often while letting the teff rest until all the water is absorbed.

-There are many recipes using teff here.
+Many recipes are using teff here.

 Amaranth contains more than three times the average amount of calcium and is also high in iron, magnesium, phosphorus, and potassium.
 It is also the only grain documented to contain Vitamin C. It’s a protein powerhouse.
 At about 13-14%, it easily trumps the protein content of most other grains.
-You may hear the protein in amaranth referred to as “complete” because it contains lysine, an amino acid missing or negligible in many grains.
+You may hear the protein in amaranth referred to as “complete” because it contains lysine, an amino acid missing, or negligible in many grains.

-People with coeliac disease can safely eat many common plants, seeds, grains, cereals and flour, including corn, polenta, potatoes, rice and soya.
-However they should avoid barley, wheat, rye, cous cous and semolina as they are some of the foods which contain gluten.
+People with coeliac disease can safely eat many common plants, seeds, grains, cereals, and flour, including corn, polenta, potatoes, rice, and soya.
+However, they should avoid barley, wheat, rye, couscous, and semolina as they are some of the foods which contain gluten.

 Adding some whole grain barley to a pot of soup will improve your health as well as the flavor of whatever soup or stew you’re cooking.
 I often add cooked unhulled barley to salads or cook it along with a pot of beans.
-In addition to its robust flavor, barley’s claim to nutritional fame is based on its being a very good source of molybdenum, manganese, dietary fiber, and selenium, and a good source of copper, vitamin B1, chromium, phosphorus, magnesium, and niacin.
+In addition to its robust flavor, barley’s claim to nutritional fame is based on its being an excellent source of molybdenum, manganese, dietary fiber, and selenium, and a good source of copper, vitamin B1, chromium, phosphorus, magnesium, and niacin.
 Barley has high fiber for regularity, lower cholesterol, and intestinal protection.
 You can find barley in many grocery stores or at Bob’s Red Mill.

 Buckwheat is a grain that is good for your cardiovascular system.
-Diets that contain buckwheat have been linked to lowered risk of developing high cholesterol and high blood pressure.
-The beneficial effects are due in part to its rich supply of flavonoids, particularly rutin which help to protect against heart disease.
+Diets that contain buckwheat have been linked to a lowered risk of developing high cholesterol and high blood pressure.
+The beneficial effects are due in part to its rich supply of flavonoids, particularly rutin, which help to protect against heart disease.
 Buckwheat is also a good source of magnesium.
 This mineral relaxes blood vessels, improving blood flow and nutrient delivery while lowering blood pressure—the perfect combination for a healthy cardiovascular system.